corda/corda-docs-portal/content/en/platform/corda/4.9/community/node-docker-deployments.md

 * `MY_P2P_PORT` - The port to advertise the node on (defaults to 10200).
 If changed, ensure the container is launched with the correct published ports.
 * `MY_RPC_PORT` - The port to open for RPC connections to the node (defaults to 10201).
 If changed, ensure the container is launched with the correct published ports.

-Once the container has finished performing the initial registration, the node can be started as normal
+Once the container has finished performing the initial registration, it should be possible to initialize node's DB as follows:

 ```shell
 docker run -ti \